eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 You can verify that $5$ is also a generator for our multiplicative group ($\mathbb G^*_7, .)$ modulo $7$.

-In the next section, we will learn how generators enable the KZG commitment scheme to function as an efficient, secure, and verifiable method of committing to polynomials, making it a powerful tool for cryptographic protocols, particularly in blockchain technologies where these qualities are very important.

 ### [Why Primes for Modulo Operations in Fields](#why-primes-for-modulo-operations-in-fields)

 Choosing a prime number as the modulus for operations in a finite field offers several benefits and simplifies various aspects of field arithmetic: